The Cult of Copy

 I didn't used to be.
 But I endeavored a little to make it so, and it's worth the prep work.

 How?
-You have to keep the vaults full.
+You have to keep the warehouse full.
 So that when you sit to write, you already have something to cover.
 And to do that, you have to create a stockpile or stream of ideas and inspirations and other mental materials.

 Use your smartphones since you have them always at hand, or else have a specific place dedicated to that purpose.